What does your horoscope say about you today: Monday, December 9

 (Oct.
 23 to Nov.
 21)

 If you're overwhelmed with work or responsibilities, today presents you with an opportunity to find some reprieve.
-Utilize your support system.
+Utilise your support system.

 SAGITTARIUS